rfofrich/Power_sector_transition_risks/README.md

 # Company-specific transition risks in the global power sector

-This repository contains scripts and a subset of the data used in the manuscript: "Company-specific transition risks in the global power sector."
+This repository contains scripts and a subset of data used in the manuscript: "Company-specific transition risks in the global power sector."

 ## System Requirements